“The ultimate symbol of Norman glory”

 Getting to Trim Castle

-The morning started with some nervousness.
+The morning we started with some nervousness.
 We picked up our rental car in Dublin and began our five-day journey through Ireland.
 It was our first time driving on the “right” side of the road.
 That was exciting enough, but little did we know what we were in for once we arrived at Trim.

 The 40-minute drive from Dublin was a quick and scenic route that introduced us to the beautiful landscapes we were in awe of during our whole vacation in Ireland.
 The drive was sketchy at times, with a few close calls.
 We made it, luckily, without any damage to the car.
 No doubt local drivers were a bit irritated with our slow speed.
-The words most uttered during those forty minutes were; “To the left, to the left, no, not that left!!!”
+The words most uttered during those forty minutes were, “To the left, to the left, no, not that left!!!”
 There was a lot of laughter from the navigator and many scowls from the driver.

 Visiting Trim Castle

 Along the river Boyne in the quiet, quaint village of Trim sits the mighty Trim Castle.
 As you enter the town, you will pass the immense walls of Trim Castle’s outer perimeter.
 The Castle sits on the south bank of the river.
 Enter the parking area and begin to walk up the ramp to the main gatehouse.
 For the cost of two Euros, you can enter the grounds.
-Your gain access to the Keep for a price of five euros with a guided tour (the only way to see the Keep).
+You gain access to the Keep for five euros with a guided tour (the only way to see the Keep).
 The tour is worth the time to look inside this massive structure.

 We did not plan on spending the time for this, but it was worth it for the history, perspective of the Castle, and the amusing tour guide that made the experience even more memorable.
 It was around 45 minutes, so you will not kill your whole day.
 You start the tour after going up the stairs to the elevated Keep entrance.